 With this in mind, much has been written about Margiela and his design house; from his time spent at Gaultier's studio in the 1980's prior to the launch of his own label in 1989 and his design signatures (think: masks - yes, they predate the house's recent couture creations; deconstructionist techniques paired with masterful tailoring, "surrealist-utilitarianism," as Sarah Mower called it in 2006, writing for Style.com about the designer's ability to turn otherwise mundane objects, such as furniture for F/W 2006, into garments (more recently, for F/W 2012, this took the form of boleros created from baseball gloves and doorknobs that served as closures on jackets).

-Also heavily speculated in print: his alleged succession plan (which reportedly had fellow Belgian designer Raf Simons stepping in for him, an offer Simons declined) and his mysterious exit from his label on the heels of its acquisition by Only The Brave (aka OTB Group) in 2002.
+Also heavily speculated in print: his alleged succession plan (which reportedly had fellow Belgian designer Raf Simons stepping in for him, an offer Simons declined) and his mysterious exit from his label on the heels of its acquisition by Only The Brave - commonly referred to simply as OTB Group - in 2002.

 No specific date (or month even) has been definitively offered in connection with his departure.
 In fact, not much at all - not surprisingly - has been offered in terms of an explanation.
 Rumors (and there are many of those surrounding Mr. Margiela) point to anytime between 2002 and sometime in 2009, and suggest that Margiela had a falling out with Renzo Rosso, President of OTB Group, potentially due to Margiela's disapproval of Rosso's marketing of the brand.
 (This is something then CEO of Margiela, Giovanni Pungetti, denied).